 Mountaineer Week has evolved from its initial festivities in 1947 when it was created as a weekend event to arouse school spirit.
 Students were invited to attend a dance adorning mountaineer costumes in which awards were given to those most representative of a true Mountaineer.
 In 1948, a parade on High Street and University Avenue commenced before the home opener, and in 1949 the first-ever beard growing competition was held.
 During the 1950s, fashion shows, folk singing events and Friday night concerts were added to the event.

 In 1962, the Mr. and Ms. Mountaineer contest was added to the festivities.
 The announcement of Mr. & Ms. Mountaineer is made during the half-time ceremony of the Mountaineer Week football game.
 This prestigious award honors one male and one female student who have a record of academic achievement and extracurricular involvement.
 Mr. and Ms. Mountaineer represent WVU and the state of West Virginia.

-In 2004, the first-ever Mountaineer Idol contest was held featuring WVUstudents in a six-week long singing competition.
+In 2004, the first-ever Mountaineer Idol contest was held featuring WVU students in a six-week-long singing competition.
 Since its inception, Mountaineer Idol has grown in popularity throughout the WVU campus.
-Each of the six elimination rounds draws in literally hundreds of students, family and friends to cheer on their favorite Mountaineer Idol finalist.
+Each of the six elimination rounds featuring a different pre-determined music genre each week draws in hundreds of students to cheer on their favorite Mountaineer Idol contestant.